wendongbi/Bridged-GNN/README.md

 # Bridged-GNN
-Bridged-GNN for Knowledge Bridge Learning (KBL), the paper is accepted by CIKM2023
+Bridged-GNN for Knowledge Bridge Learning (KBL), the paper is accepted by CIKM2023.

 ## Datasets

 We conduct experiments on five datasets, including four real-world datasets and  a synthetic dataset.
+We preprocessed all datasets used in this paper, including relational and unrelational datasets,  into the format of *torch_geometric*.
+And our processed datasets are available at `./dataset/xxx.dat` (unzip the file named 'dataset_pyg.tar.gz' in the dataset folder first).
+And we provide a demo to load the dataset.
 The detailed information of these datasets are as follows:

 * **Twitter**: Twitter is a social network dataset that describes the social relations among politicians (source domain) and civilians (target domain) on the Twitter platform.
 The node features are the  GloVe  embedding of user's Tweets (we do not use the user profile features of politicians used in the original paper), and the goal is to predict the political tendency of civilians.
 The original dataset ($\text{Twitter}_\text{Graph}$) is used in $RD_{intra\&inter}$ scenarios.
 By removing all original edges, we also construct the $\text{Twitter}_{UD}$ dataset in un-relational data ($UD$) scenarios.